rzzzwilson/memprof/README.rst

 See the *__doc__* string in memprof.py for usage.

 This program was written to help determine memory usage in various of the performance tests elsewhere in this GitHub repository.
+It does this by saving all memory measurement values in a single file, as well as the "stdout" of each in a save directory.
+The aim is to generate enough data such that suite of speed test programs can be used with memprof to automatically create a result PDF file.

 Requirements
 ------------